Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - Penetration Phases

 I completed the modules along with the quizzes.
 Excited to share that I learned a lot, and even newer things like the 10 Commandments of Computer Ethics.
 You'll find it in Slide 3, you need to check it......Journey with Me ☺️

+Day 33: 100 Days of Cybersecurity

+Tuesday,5th August,2025.

+I continued the Cyber Threat Management course, completing Modules 3 and 4.
+Some of the key topics I covered include:

+- Network Intelligence Communities
+- Threat Intelligence Services
+- Network and Server Profiling
+- Network Vulnerability Testing
+- Risk Management
+- Vulnerability Management

+I completed these modules along with the quizzes, and I must say, it was very informative......Journey with Me ☺️

+Day 34: 100 Days of Cybersecurity

+Wednesday,6th July,2025.

+I wrapped up the Cyber Threat Management course, completing the last two modules (5 and 6).
+Some of the key topics I covered include:

+- Risk Management
+- Risk Types
+- Risk Management Process
+- Risk Assessment
+- Risk Assessment Methodology
+- Risk Mitigation
+- Digital Forensics and Incident Analysis and Response
+- Digital Forensics

+I completed these modules along with quizzes and Checkpoint Exams.
+Tomorrow, I'll be completing the course by taking the last Checkpoint Exam and the Course Final Exam....Journey with Me ☺️